Real-MullaC/dt_help/en/docs/img_tasks/unattend/unatt_create.md

 Notes:

 - After scripts are done, you can restart Windows Explorer in case you have applied personalization changes, for example, via the Registry
+- If you are new to the world of post-installation scripts, you can go with new Starter Scripts.
+Go to the starter script reference section (at the bottom of this page) for more information

 In the **Component Settings** page, you can specify placeholders for additional components that you want to add to your answer file for specific passes.
 You will have to fill them in manually after the answer file is generated: